-5.2.3 ACM HEADER
+5.2.2 ACM HEADER

-- 5.2.3.1 The header shall provide a CCSDS Attitude Data Message version number that identifies the format version; this is included to anticipate future changes.
+- 5.2.2.1 The header shall provide a CCSDS Attitude Data Message version number that identifies the format version; this is included to anticipate future changes.
 The version keyword shall be CCSDS_ACM_VERS and the value shall have the form of 'x.y', where 'y' is incremented for corrections and minor changes, and 'x' is incremented for major changes.
 Version 1.0 shall be reserved for the initial version accepted by the CCSDS as an official Recommended Standard ('Blue Book').
+Version 2.0 shall be used for this blue book.
 Testing shall be conducted using ACM version numbers less than 1.0 (e.g., 0.x).
-Participating agencies should specify in the ICD the specific ACM version numbers they will support. - 5.2.3.2 The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created, according to Ref.
-[3] ASCII Time Code A or B. A description of ACM header keywords and values is provided in Table 5-2. - 5.2.3.3 The first header line must be the first non-blank line in the file. - 5.2.3.4 Table 5-2 specifies the keywords for each header item, whether the values are normative (N) values or just examples (E), and whether they are mandatory (M) or optional (O). - 5.2.3.5 Only those keywords shown in Table 5-2 shall be used in an ACM header.
+Participating agencies should specify in the ICD the specific ACM version numbers they will support. - 5.2.2.2 The header shall include the CREATION_DATE keyword with the value set to the Coordinated Universal Time (UTC) when the file was created (see 6.7.9 for formatting rules).
+A description of ACM header keywords and values is provided in . - 5.2.2.3 The first header line must be the first non-blank line in the file. - 5.2.2.4 Table 5-2 specifies the keywords for each header item, and whether they are mandatory (M), optional (O), or conditional (C).
+Conditional indicates that the item is mandatory if specified conditions are met. - 5.2.2.5 Only those keywords shown in shall be used in an ACM header.